jyan16/D3M-Website/README.md

 1. password: D3M-Website

 #### Add new field
-If the you add a new field to the data, what you need to do is add a corresponding line in the models.py.
+If a user want to

 #### TODO